 The top 10 worst affected states account for over 63% of all theft in the USA

 The most commonly stolen items from construction sites are copper (and other metals), lumber, small/hand tools, power tools, and heavy machinery.

-The month with the highest amount of construction theft is August – as it is the peak time of year for construction projects.
+The month with the highest construction theft is August – the peak time of year for construction projects.

-Most thefts occur in laydown areas or areas where the equipment spends most of its time.
+Most thefts occur in laydown areas or where the equipment spends most of its time.
 A high volume of theft occurs in areas without security coverage.

-At WCCTV, we strongly believe that mobile surveillance cameras are the most effective solution for securing job sites.
+At WCCTV, we firmly believe that mobile surveillance cameras are the most effective solution for securing job sites.
 However, we recognize that while cameras are incredibly effective, there are several basic measures job sites can take to tighten security.

-We recently published our Comprehensive Guide to Construction Site Security, which looks at best practice measures for securing a job site.
+We recently published our Comprehensive Guide to Construction Site Security, which looks at best practices for securing a job site.
 Key topics covered include:

-Installing fencing: Fences make it difficult for opportunist thieves to access your sites out of hours.
-They can be enhanced by utilising fence coverings that prevent anyone from seeing what's on your site - reducing the likelihood of an opportunist burglary.
+Installing fencing: Fences make it difficult for opportunist thieves to access your sites outside of hours.
+They can be enhanced by utilizing fence coverings that prevent anyone from seeing what's on your site - reducing the likelihood of an opportunist burglary.

-Locking away valuable tools or materials: Hiding or locking away valuable materials and tools at the end of each shift is prevents thieves from getting an easy ride, and could save you thousands of dollars.
+Locking away valuable tools or materials: Hiding or locking away valuable materials and tools at the end of each shift prevents thieves from getting an easy ride and could save you thousands of dollars.

 Installing temporary lighting: Installing lighting can help to deter thieves; however, ensure any lights you install are positioned in a way that does not obscure any security cameras you have in place.

-Track all materials: Keeping a running inventory of all deliveries in and out will help you know exactly what equipment and materials are on-site at all times.
+Track all materials: Keeping an inventory of all deliveries in and out will help you know exactly what equipment and materials are on-site.
 Keep a paper trail for every item from the point of order through delivery and implementation.

 Installing mobile surveillance cameras: Portable surveillance systems work best for construction sites.
-They are easily moved, so as the site progresses and camera position needs to change, they can develop with your site.
+They are easily moved, so as the site progresses and the camera position needs to change, they can develop with your site.